-There was a increase in the amount of combined solid hazardous and non-hazardous waste from our operations.
-The reasoning behind this was due to increase in reporting.
+This is a combined amount of solid hazardous & non-hazardous waste from our operations.
+The reasoning behind this was due to minor waste reduction projects.

 (7.53) Did you have an emissions target that was active in the reporting year?